-On this day in 1971, a soldier engages in an action that would ultimately earn him the Medal of Honor.
-Staff Sgt.
-Jon R. Cavaiani had stayed with his men, even after he’d been directly ordered to leave.
+On this day in 1943, a hero is born.
+Jon R. Cavaiani would earn the Medal of Honor for his bravery in Vietnam.
+The staff sergeant had stayed with his men, even after he’d been directly ordered to leave.
 He managed to save almost everyone in his platoon—except himself.

 Cavaiani found himself wounded and on the run for days on end.
 He was unfortunately captured by the North Vietnamese just before he reached safety in an American camp.

 It all began on June 4, 1971, as Cavaiani led a mixed platoon of Americans and indigenous troops at an important radio relay site known as Outpost Hickory.
 The platoon came under attack.
 Cavaiani moved quickly, “rallying the platoon,” as his Medal citation says, “in a desperate fight for survival.”

 “I realized I’m going to lose the camp,” Cavaiani later said, “I’ve got to destroy all the sensitive equipment that we have up there.”
 Evacuation helicopters were also called in.
 They evacuated most of the men, but roughly 20 troops remained behind.

 At this point, according to his own account, Cavaiani was ordered to leave.
 The men remaining on the ground were not Americans—they were the indigenous Vietnamese troops, Montagnards, who had been helping the Americans.
 “You’ve gotta be frickin’ joking with me. . . .
 When you come pick up all my little people, then you’ll see me on a helicopter,” he later said of that order.